On groups with EDT0L word problem: EDT0L is closed under application of string transducers

 \section{EDT0L is closed under application of string transducers}

-In this section, we provide a self-contained proof that the family of EDT0L languages is closed under mapping by a \emph{string transducer}, also known as a \emph{deterministic finite-state transducer}, or a \emph{deterministic generalised sequential machine (deterministic gsm)}.
+In this section, we furnish a proof that the family of EDT0L languages is closed under mapping by a \emph{string transducer}, also known as a \emph{deterministic finite-state transducer}, or a \emph{deterministic generalised sequential machine (deterministic gsm)}.
 We begin with the following definition.

 \begin{definition} A (deterministic) \emph{string transducer} is a tuple $M = (\Gamma, \Sigma, Q, A, q_0, \delta)$ where \begin{itemize} \item $\Gamma$ and $\Sigma$ are the \emph{input} and \emph{output alphabets}, respectively; \item $Q$ is a finite set of \emph{states}; \item $A\subseteq Q$ is a finite set of \emph{accepting states}; \item $q_0 \in Q$ is the \emph{initial state}; and \item $\delta\colon \Gamma \times Q \to \Sigma^*\times Q$ is a \emph{transition function}. \end{itemize} Given a language $L\subseteq \Gamma^*$, we may then define the language $M(L)\subseteq \Sigma^*$ as